 The one caveat here is that you can provide your customers the option to choose for themselves.
-On your checkout page, try including a section where customers can opt-in to receive marketing emails.
-But default to leaving this box or section unchecked to eliminate the possibility of customers accidentally subscribing to your newsletter without their knowledge.
+On your checkout page, try including a section where customers can opt-in on their own to receive marketing emails.
+However, default to leaving this box or section unchecked to eliminate the possibility of customers accidentally subscribing to your newsletter without their knowledge.

 One effective way to segment your email campaigns is by—you guessed it—customer engagement.
 Here are a few ways you can define engagement based on how your subscribers (customers included) have interacted with you.

-Recently opened an email
+■ Subscribers who recently opened an email

-Recently viewed a product on your website
+■ Subscribers who recently viewed a product on your website

 A subscriber’s or customer’s activity on your website is another way you can categorize engagement.
-While this might not be the sole factor you use to determine engagement, it’s a great “or” condition to zero in on those subscribers who might find your emails most relevant, while also expanding your audience.
+While this might not be the sole factor you use to determine engagement, it’s a great condition to zero in on those subscribers who might find your emails most relevant.
 If they’re perusing your site, your brand is likely top-of-mind.

-Recently purchased a product (and subscribed to your newsletter)
+■ Subscribers who recently purchased a product (and subscribed to your newsletter)

 This customer engagement segment is similar to those who have recently visited your site; it can help you reach subscribers who are thinking about your brand.
 Adding this action as an “or” condition broadens the reach of your emails because nothing says “I’m super interested in your brand” quite like a customer making a purchase!

 Customer engagement and list size are not mutually exclusive

-Growth is important to any successful email marketing program—namely growing the size of your email list.
+Growth is important to any successful email marketing program, especially growing the size of your email list.
 But this doesn’t mean blasting everyone on your list with the same email and the same content, time and time again.

-The quality and engagement of your email list is by far more important than sheer numbers, from both a deliverability and a subscriber experience perspective.
+The quality and engagement of your email list are by far more important than sheer numbers, from both a deliverability perspective and a subscriber experience perspective.

 It’s possible—and imperative—to grow your list size while also ensuring your subscribers are engaged with your content.
 Once you find that balance and see for yourself how the two can coexist in harmony, you’ll be well on your way to growing a stellar email marketing program.